dymodi/dymodi.github.io/Research/Graph-Theory/Basic-Concepts.md

 **Hamiltonian Path (Cycle)**

-Note that Hamiltonian Path (Cycle) is a NP problem.
+Note that determining whether Hamiltonian paths and cycles exist in graphs is the Hamiltonian path problem, which is NP-complete.

 **Eulerian Path**